lannon/tvc15/_posts/2016-08-15-jekyll-in-dev-and-gh-pages.markdown

 However, when I attempted to make the suggested change in my `_config.yml`, the value was not replaced by GitHub Pages and all URLs in that environment referenced my localhost.
 It's likely that I'm missing something and that this method works, but I gave decided to try another technique.

-Using the `-c` or `--config` flag, One can specify multiple config files when runnign the `jekyll` binary.
+Using the `-c` or `--config` flag, one can specify multiple config files when running the `jekyll` binary.
 Jekyll loads the files in reverse order of precedence.
 So, one can set values in their `_config.yml`, then override them in another file:

 `bundle exec jekyll serve --config "_config.yml,config.development.yml"`